Skip to main content

 VI.
 ANNUAL SECURITY AND FIRE SAFETY REPORT COMMITTEE RESPONSIBILITIES

 The Chancellor hereby establishes a University standing committee designated as the Annual Security and Fire Safety Report Committee ("ASFSR").
 The ASFSR Committee shall be responsible for the oversight of the University's Clery Act compliance activities.
 The Chair of the ASFSR will be the Clery Compliance Coordinator.
-The ASFSR Committee shall be comprised of the Title IX Coordinator and representatives from the University Police Department, Legal Counsel's Office, Academic Affairs Division, Department of Athletics, Department of Emergency Services, Department of Student Community Ethics, Department of Residential Living, Office of Safety and Risk Management, Counseling and Psychological Services, and Department of Intercultural Affairs.
+The ASFSR Committee shall be comprised of the Title IX Coordinator and representatives from the University Police Department, Legal Counsel's Office, Academic Affairs Division, Department of Athletics, Department of Emergency Services, Office of Student Conduct, Department of Residential Living, Office of Safety and Risk Management, Counseling and Psychological Services, and Department of Intercultural Affairs.

 VII.
 RETALIATION PROHIBITED